lakejs/lake/README.md

 pnpm start
 ```

-You can now view all demos by opening `http://localhost:8080/examples/` URL.
+You can now view all demos by visiting `http://localhost:8080/examples/`.

 ### Running tests